 Board Independence Seven of our eight director nominees are independent.
 Our CEO is our only management director.
-Board Composition All Board members are elected annually.
-The Board annually evaluates its performance and the performance of its committees.
+Board Composition All Board members are elected annually. - The Board annually evaluates its performance and the performance of its committees.
 Board Committees We have three committees: Audit; Compensation and Personnel Development; and Nominating and Governance.
 All committees are composed entirely of independent directors.
-Leadership Structure • Our Board has a Lead Independent Director who liaises between our CEO & Chairman and other directors. • Among other duties, our Lead Independent Director chairs executive sessions of our independent directors.
-Environmental, Social & Governance (ESG) Oversight Our Nominating & Governance Committee oversees our ESG program, and delegates suchresponsibilities to other committees, subcommittees or the full Board as necessary.
-Open Communication We encourage open communication and strong working relationships among the Lead Independent Director, Chairman and other directors.
+Leadership Structure Our Board has a Lead Independent Director who liaises between our CEO & Chairman and other directors.
+Among other duties, our Lead Independent Director chairs executive sessions of our independent directors.
+Environmental, Social & Our Nominating & Governance Committee oversees our ESG program, and delegates such responsibilities to other committees, subcommittees or the Governance (ESG) Oversight full Board of Directors as necessary.
+Open Communication • We encourage open communication and strong working relationships among the Lead Independent Director, Chairman and other directors.
 Our directors have direct access to management.
 Stock Ownership Our directors are subject to stock ownership requirements.